-- Candidate must be a current member of the Association for Middle Level Education and is encouraged to be a member of the state/local affiliate.
+- Candidate must be a current professional or school member of the Association for Middle Level Education and is encouraged to be a member of the state/local affiliate.

 - Current AMLE staff, Board of Trustees, and selection committee members are not eligible for this award.
 Past Lounsbury Award and former AMLE Educator of the Year winners also are not eligible.

 - Candidates may nominate themselves or be nominated by colleagues or members of the community.
 If you nominate a candidate, please notify them of their nomination.

 - Complete the AMLE Educator of the Year form by April 29, 2019 for consideration during the current year.

 - Upon certification of selection criteria, candidates will be mailed an AMLE Educator of the Year nominee form.

 - Candidate must submit a narrative that speaks directly to at least three of the following traits.
 Narratives describing all three traits can be no more than 1500 words in length.

 - Positively impacting the lives of young adolescents on a daily basis

 - Implementing middle level change and reform at the local level and state or national level

 - Implementing recommendations outlined in This We Believe by clearly providing examples of how the successful implementation of characteristics impact student learning